 In order to continue making valuable progress with respect to the role and influence of corporations in society at large, it would be worthwhile to be mindful of just how closely the normative tension between profitable corporate activity and social responsibility might mirror the neurological tension between analytic reasoning and social, empathic reasoning in our own brains.

-- This blog post first appeared at the LSE Business Review and is based on the author’s paper Corporate Social Responsibility and Dehumanization, in Philosophy of Management.
+- This blog post is based on the author’s paper Corporate Social Responsibility and Dehumanization, in Philosophy of Management.